-In December of 2005 the Company entered into a revolving line of credit agreement with Umpqua Bank that allows borrowings of up to \$2,000,000 against eligible accounts receivables and inventories as defined in the agreement.
-The revolving line bears interest at prime, is payable monthly, and is subject to renewal.
-The Company renewed the credit agreement in June of 2016 for a period of 12 months.
-The interest rate was 3.75% at December 31, 2016 and 3.5% at December 31, 2015.
-At December 31, 2016 and 2015 there were no borrowings on this revolving line of credit.
+In December of 2005 the Company entered into a revolving line of credit agreement with Umpqua Bank that allows borrowings of up to \$2,000,000 against eligible accounts receivable and inventories as defined in the agreement.
+The revolving line bears interest at prime, is payable monthly, and is subject to annual renewal.
+In April of 2017, the Company renewed the credit agreement until July 31, 2018.
+The interest rate was 4.00% at December 31, 2017 and 3.75% at December 31, 2016.
+At December 31, 2017 and 2016 there was no outstanding balance on this revolving line of credit.

 The line of credit agreement includes various covenants, which among other things, requires the Company to maintain minimum amounts of tangible net worth, debt-to-equity, and debt service coverage as defined, and limits the level of acquisitions of property and equipment.
-As of December 31, 2016, the Company was in compliance with these financial covenants.
+As of December 31, 2017, the Company was in compliance with these financial covenants.

-NOTE 6 - NOTE PAYABLE
+NOTE 6 - NOTES PAYABLE

 In April of 2015 the Company purchased approximately 42 acres of farmland in the Walla Walla AVA under terms that included paying one third of the price upon closing and one third in each of the two subsequent years.
-As of December 31, 2016 the Company had a balance due of \$245,417 on April 1, 2017.
-No interest accrues under the terms of this note.
+As of December 31, 2017 the Company had no balance due on this note.
+As of December 31, 2016 the Company had a balance due of \$245,417.